Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 Standard reports are already unlimited on the free tier.
 You're paying for Explorations.

-For context, the analytics tools that offer unlimited retention on every plan start at $6-19/month.
+For comparison, the analytics tools that give you unlimited retention on every plan start at $6-19 a month.

 The GDPR defense doesn't hold up

-Google frames the retention limit as a privacy feature.
-The argument: GDPR's storage limitation principle (Article 5(1)(e)) requires not keeping personal data longer than necessary.
+Google calls the retention limit a privacy feature.
+The argument goes like this: GDPR's storage limitation principle, Article 5(1)(e), says you can't keep personal data longer than you need to.

 Key insight